ARCHETYPE Light projection test (openEHR-EHR-OBSERVATION.light_projection_test.v0)

 ConceptLight projection test

-UseUse to record the patient's ability to perceive the direction of a light source, typically performed when visual acuity is limited to light perception.
+UseUse to record an individual's ability to perceive the direction of a light source, typically performed when visual acuity is limited to light perception.

-PurposeTo record the results of a light projection test for a single eye per event.
+PurposeTo record the results of a light projection test for a single eye.

 Copyright© openEHR Foundation